Train drivers’ strike brings fresh misery to rail passengers

 Rail passengers suffered fresh travel misery on Saturday when thousands of train drivers staged the latest strike in worsening disputes in the industry.

-Members of Aslef in seven train companies walked out for 24 hours, crippling services in many parts of the country.
+Members of the Aslef union in seven train companies walked out for 24 hours, crippling services in many parts of the country.

 Football fans travelling to the opening Saturday of English leagues, and people going to the Commonwealth Games in Birmingham were among those affected.